sxs-collaboration/spectre/docs/Installation/InstallationOnClusters.md

 can optionally compile using LLVM/Clang by sourcing `wheeler_clang.sh` instead of `wheeler_gcc.sh`

+## Ocean at Fullerton

+Follow the general instructions, using `ocean` for `SYSTEM_TO_RUN_ON`, you do not need to install any dependencies, so you can skip steps 5 and 6.

 ## Orca at Fullerton

 Follow the general instructions, using `orca` for `SYSTEM_TO_RUN_ON`,